slobkerCC/Code-Cube-Docs/docs/tag-monitor/error-monitoring-client-side.md

 This guide will walk you through the steps to set up the Tag Monitor within your Google Tag Manager client-side container.

-## 1. Configuration in the Google Tag Manager Container
+## Configuration in the Google Tag Manager Container

 ### Importing Custom Template

-**1. Download Template**

-- Visit the [Tag Monitor configuration page](https://portal.code-cube.io/tag_monitor_config) and download the Tag Monitor template.
+**1. Download Template:** Visit the [Tag Monitor configuration page](https://portal.code-cube.io/tag_monitor_config) and download the Tag Monitor template.
 (Ensure you're logged into our portal.)

-**2. Add Template to Google Tag Manager**

-- Open your Google Tag Manager container.
-- Navigate to "Templates" and click on "New" in the "Tag Templates" section.
+**2. Add Template to Google Tag Manager:** Open your Google Tag Manager container.
+Navigate to "Templates" and click on "New" in the "Tag Templates" section.

 ![Add Template](../images/import-temp.png)